Latest update: 1 April, 2021

-However as the Catalan government states on its official page about Covid-19 restrictions throughout Catalonia that entry to Catalonia (Barcelona is located in Catalonia) is only permitted for essential travel, it might be unclear whether this Catalan restriction applies only for travel within Spain or also to international travel to and from Barcelona.
+Until the 8th of may 2021, the Catalan government established that entry to Catalonia (Barcelona is located in Catalonia) was only permitted for essential travel, however this restriction is lifted from the 9th of may 2021.
+When the Catalan entry restriction was in place, until the 8th of may, it was unclear whether this Catalan restriction applied only for travel within Spain or also to international travel to and from Barcelona.

 You should know that only the Spanish government has authority on closing or opening its European borders.
 Therefore the Catalan government can’t deny the entry to the Catalan region or the exit of the Catalan region to travellers coming from outside Spain.
-Travellers from the above-mentioned list of select countries can enter Spain as Spain borders are open and therefore can enter Catalonia and Barcelona.
+Even when the Catalan entry restriction was in place, travellers from the above-mentioned list of select countries could enter Spain as Spain borders are open and therefore European travellers could enter Catalonia and Barcelona.

-The mobility restriction to enter or exit Catalonia only apply to travel within Spain.
-Ie: You cannot enter Catalonia if you come from Madrid region or any other Spanish region.
+The mobility restriction to enter or exit Catalonia until the 8th of may only applied to travel within Spain.
+Ie: You couldn't enter Catalonia if you came from Madrid region or any other Spanish region.

 - From / to other Spanish regions:

-The Catalan government has established that until further notice no one can enter or exit Catalonia except for the following exceptions:
+For your reference, until the 8th of may 2021, the Catalan government established that no one could enter or exit Catalonia from another Spanish region except for the following exceptions:

 • Go to health and social centres

 • Go to work or carry out business, institutional or legal obligations

 • Perform urgent actions before public, judicial or notarized organisations